MicrosoftLearning/AZ-1012-Govern-AI-Ready-Infrastructure/Instructions/Labs/AZ-1012-Govern-AI-Ready_1.4.1_Configure_content_filter_with_jailbreak_protection_classic.md

-# AI Ready Governance hands-on exercise: Configure content filters with prompt shields
+# AI Ready Governance hands-on exercise: Configure content filters with jailbreak protection (classic)

 ## Background information
-The content filtering system integrated into Azure AI Foundry runs alongside the core models, including image generation models.
+The content filtering system integrated into Microsoft Foundry runs alongside the core models, including image generation models.
 It uses a collection of multi-class classification models to detect four categories of harmful content (violence, hate, sexual, and self-harm) at four severity levels (safe, low, medium, and high), and optional binary classifiers for detecting jailbreak risk (incorporated into prompt shields), existing text, and code in public repositories.
 The default content filtering configuration is set to filter at the medium severity threshold for all four content harms categories for both prompts and completions.
 That means that content that is detected at severity level medium or high is filtered, while content detected at severity level low or safe is not filtered by the content filters.
 Prompt shields and protected text and code models are optional and on by default.
 For prompt shields and protected material text and code models, the configurability feature allows all customers to turn the models on and off.
 The models are on by default and can be turned off to match your requirements.